mario-eth/soldeer/USAGE.md

 recursive_deps = true
 ```

 The path is a relative path, starting from the root of the dependency, to the folder containing the config file.
+You
+should use forward slashes (`/`) as separator on all platforms.

 #### Note on Sub-Dependencies